Creating a Website for Your Construction Business: 4 Tips

 Add a Gallery page to show off your coolest project to attract new customers.
 You will need the best photos of your buildings so forget about using stock images.
 People will understand that you’re lying and it may ruin your reputation in a wink.

 Share photos of your stuff.
 This increases trust to your company and creates a friendly atmosphere on a website.

 Contact page should be carefully thought out and include your physical address and email, phone number (fax), a map and a contact form.
 You can place your phone number on the top of every website page to make it easier to contact you.
 Make a number clickable so mobile devices users can contact you on the go.
 As for a Contact Form, don’t make it too complicated.
-A Name, Email (or phone) and a Text fields would be enough.
+A Name, Email (or phone) and Text fields would be enough.

 Well-made navigation adds to website UX greatly.
 Users don’t have to think where to click to get this or that info.
 If a potential customer should make his or her way through a tangled network of menus and sub-menus – you may lose a client.

-There are tons of discussions about whether to choose drop-down menus, a hamburger menu or breadcrumb navigation for a website and what are pros and cons of each type.
-In any case, you should opt for simple navigation path that won’t confuse a user.
+There are tons of discussions about whether to choose drop-down menus, a hamburger menu or breadcrumb navigation for a website and what are the pros and cons of each type.
+In any case, you should opt for a simple navigation path that won’t confuse a user.